bradmurphy/jcsalon/README.md

-# Getting started

-This scaffold has three global dependencies: Node, Gulp, and Bower.
+# JC Salons Landing Page

+Hi,

+This scaffold is used for a Salons by JC landing page.
+It requires two global dependencies - Node and Gulp.
 To install Node, find the installer here:

 * [Node](https://nodejs.org/)